sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 A ReST service is the preferred way to achieve this.
 We should also provide a web interface.

 **Build Definition**: We need a way to configure several build jobs.
-We prefer these definitions to be stored in VCS along with the source code.
+I prefer these definitions to be stored in VCS along with the source code.
 The YAML format should be considered since it is easy to write and read.

 **Docker Build**: In order to account for multiple projects, we must maintain a centralized collection of `Dockerfile`s.
-This would be difficult to maintain, so we would suggest dropping this requirement altogether.
+This would be difficult to maintain, so I would suggest dropping this requirement altogether.
 More general alternatives exists, such as [Source to Image](https://github.com/openshift/source-to-image), but these suffer from the same problems.